 Kodak Retina Reflex IV

 The 1964 Reflex IV was essentially an incremental upgrade of the Reflex III.
-The main new features were a hot shoe, a pop-out rewind lever and a small display in the viewfinder showing the selected aperture and shutter speed settings.
-Nevertheless, this was by far the most successful Retina Reflex model with over half a million copies sold.
+The main new features were a hot shoe, a pop-out rewind lever and a small display in the viewfinder showing the selected aperture and shutter speed settings as well as the lightmeter needle, which allowed the user to select the right exposure and focus the lens without taking their eye of the viewfinder.
+Some reports indicate that this was by far the most successful Retina Reflex model with over half a million copies sold, but this appears to be due to a simple printing error that has been copied unchecked for decades: the most recent estimate from the highly thorough HSRC indicates only about 52,000 were made, making it the least popular Retina Reflex.
+Competition from cheaper, lighter focal-plane SLRs from Japan had clearly taken its toll.

 Retina Reflex IV with Rodenstock Retina-Rotelar 135mm f/4 lens.
 The slightly awkward looking window in the middle of the reflex housing imaged the shutter and aperture setting in the viewfinder by means of two small mirrors.
 The styling of the Reflex IV changed compared to earlier models, with more black lacquered edges and a black release button.